whillx/PYtoFT-Python-to-FunkyTrees-Mini-Compiler/README.md

 > [!CAUTION]
 > Always backup your `.xml` craft file before running the conversion.
 > The conversion will overwrite ALL Funky Trees codes you have already written in game in Variable Setters.

+## Next Steps

+I hope you find this tool useful.
+In the future, it would be interesting to support the conversion of other popular languages (such as C#, Java, or JavaScript) into Funky Trees; however, this is currently beyond the scope of my skills.

+I may also pursue future updates to expand support for additional Python features.

 If you find this work useful, any amount of support would be appreciated: [Patreon](https://www.patreon.com/c/WhillsBuildsPlanes)